ibinado/mortality/presentation/index.Rmd

 * What is it?
   * A predictor of mortality rate of US population based on demographics and age.
-* Why should I care?
+* What's the point?
-  * You can check the probability that someone in your population subgroup will die within the selected time period.
+  * You can check the probability that someone in a given population subgroup will die within the selected time period.
-  * Some of the questions you might help answer are:
+  * Some of the questions it might help answer are:
       * How much money should you put in your nest egg?
-      * Is that life insurance a good deal for you?
+      * Is that life insurance a good deal?
-      * Should you retire now with a smaller pension, or wait to be fully vested?
+      * Is it worth retiring early with a smaller pension, or wait to be fully vested?

 ---